ibm-ecosystem-engineering/cp4d-watsonx-install/install-guide/docs/install-cpd-watsonx.md

 sidebar_position: 4
 ---

-# Method 2: Installing IBM Cloud Pak for Data 4.8.4 and watsonx.ai using Cloud Pak Deployer
+# Installing IBM Cloud Pak for Data 4.8.4, watsonx.ai, watsonx.data, and watsonx governance using Cloud Pak Deployer

-This tutorial uses Cloud Pak Deployer to automate the install of the CPD platform (version 4.8.3) and watsonx.ai.
+We'll use Cloud Pak Deployer to automate the install of the CPD platform (version 4.8.4) and watsonx.ai.
 The documentation can be found at: <https://ibm.github.io/cloud-pak-deployer/>

 ## Prerequisites